Medicare urged to flex its power and slash back premium hike

 Last month, Medicare announced one of the largest increases ever in its “Part B” monthly premium for outpatient care, nearly $22, from $148.50 currently to $170.10 starting in January.

 The agency attributed roughly half the hike, about $11 a month, to the need for a contingency fund to cover Aduhelm, a new $56,000 Alzheimer's drug from Biogen whose benefits have been widely questioned.
-Without further action, the monthly premium increase would swallow up a significant chunk of seniors' 5.9% cost of living increase.
+For most Medicare enrollees, the premium is deducted from their Social Security checks.
+Without further action, it would swallow up a significant chunk of seniors' 5.9% cost of living increase.

 “Rather than assessing the current $21.60 per month ... premium increase in full, I urge you to reduce the amount,” Senate Finance Chairman Ron Wyden, D-Ore., wrote health secretary Xavier Becerra.
 “Taking this type of approach would reduce near-term expenses for seniors on fixed incomes.”
 A copy of the letter was provided to The Associated Press on Monday.